Yeshayahu Hadari: Biography

 at the Chevron Yeshiva in Jerusalem.
 He was close to Zvi Yehuda Kook and David Cohen, the "Rav HaNazir".

 In 1955, he was critically wounded by a grenade blast.
 After waking from an extended coma, the name Chaim (meaning "life") was added to his name to signify his survival of a near-death experience.

 In March 1957, he married Naomi Rakover, the daughter of Chaim Rakover and the granddaughter of Simcha Mandelbaum.
+She died in July 2026.

 In 1962, Hadari was appointed mashgiach ruchani at Yeshivat Kerem B'Yavneh, where he worked for three years.
-During the 60's and 70's, Hadari gave talks on the daily Bible chapter on the radio.
+During the 1960s and 1970s, Hadari gave talks on the daily Bible chapter on the radio.

 In 1967, Hadari was appointed to head the prestigious Yeshivat HaKotel in the Jewish Quarter of the Old City of Jerusalem.
 Over the decades, he taught thousands of students.
 He was the author of several books, including commentaries on the works of Abraham Isaac Kook.

 Hadari died in Jerusalem on April 25, 2018 at the age of 84.